Website prototype and positioning for a furniture brand

 Further development

-I handed over the prototyp, and the mood board to the UI designer to finalize the desktop interface and extrapolate it to smaller screens.
-The designer is to work alongside the visual content creators and back-end devs, under my guidance.
+I handed over the prototype, and the mood board to the UI designers to create the desktop interface and extrapolate it to smaller screens.
+The designers worked alongside visual content creator, front-end and back-end developers, under my guidance.

 Made on